Sun Valley, Idaho: The Complete Local Travel Guide

 Why We Live Here

 We’ve traveled enough to know that most places don’t live up to how they’re described.
 This one does.
-After years in Malibu — and before that, cities across Europe and the US — we wanted somewhere with real seasons, genuine quiet, and a community of people who chose to be here deliberately.
+After Malibu — and before that, cities across Europe and the US — we wanted somewhere with real seasons, genuine quiet, and a community of people who chose to be here deliberately.
 Not people who ended up somewhere by accident.
 That’s what we found in Sun Valley.
 The mountains are the real thing.
 The food scene has integrity.
 The skiing is world-class without the circus.
 And on a Tuesday afternoon in October when the aspens have gone gold and the trail is empty and there’s nowhere else either of us would rather be, it still feels like something worth protecting.
 Explore the guides.
 Come see it for yourself.

 Frequently Asked Questions About Sun Valley Idaho